स्वागत छ! Witamy! 歡迎! Herzlich willkommen!

 If you do have a few hours more, then perhaps the most effective way to clarify the differences is to watch three of the most influential movies of the past decade:

-They are by no means the only films that have found the mark in explaining the wider issues.
-More recently, the classic three above have been added to by a powerful new set including many more than these three here listed:
+They are by no means the only films that have changed many lives by clearly explaining the wider issues.
+More recently, the classic three above have been added to by a powerful new set including many more than these three more, also popular, and newer titles: